JDesignResearch/Nexus-6P-DualSIM-Card-Tray/README.md

 # Nexus-6P-DualSIM-Card-Tray
 The attached design is a dual sim tray for the Google Huawei Nexus 6P.

+Consider a 5$ donation to my patreon @ patreon.com/jdr to cover the design work involved!
+5$ is equivalent to 60% of the cost of a market price replacement sim card tray.
+This should cover the engineering work involved!

 License: CC BY-NC-SA 4.0

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.